Paoli, Colorado

 Paoli is a statutory town in Phillips County, Colorado, United States.
 As of the 2020 census, its population was 51.

 Description

 A post office called Paoli has been in operation since 1888.
-The community was named after Paoli, Pennsylvania.
+The community was named by a railroad official after Paoli, Pennsylvania.

 Geography

-Paoli is located at (40.612120, -102.472868).

 According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all of it land.